recursivefunk/pg-gen/README.md

 Use ES6 Generators to paginate through large Postgres result sets You'll need to use Node [4.2.0](https://nodejs.org/en/blog/release/v4.2.0/) and up

+## Explaination
+pg-gen uses a [postgresql cursor](http://www.postgresql.org/docs/9.2/static/plpgsql-cursors.html) for queries so that an entire result set is not returned and so memory is conserved.
+You utilize a generator to fetch the next `n` rows until there are no more results.

+## Why not stream the result set?
+Streams are great assuming you are ready to receive said results.
+Otherwise, you'd have to manually manage flow using pause/resume.
+And this will still eventually max out the internal buffer.
+Generators actually pause function execution.
+There is no buffer, there is only ever the data you request.
+If streams *push* data, generators allow you to *pull* data.
+I advise you to use whichever is best for solving your particular problem.

 ## Install

 ```